-Here, we used five time series (i.e. Simple Exponential Smoothing (SES), Auto-Regressive Integrated Moving Average (ARIMA), Autoregressive Integrated Moving Average with Explanatory Variables (ARIMAX), Bayesian Structural Time Series (BSTS), Automatic forecasting time-series model (Prophet)) and two trending analysis (i.e. Mann-Kendall (M-K) trend and Sen’s slope) model to identify the trend of CFR for COVID-19 in Bangladesh.
-We used the Mann-Kendall (M-K) trend analysis to identify existence of any trend and the direction of the trend (increasing or decreasing).
-Finally, we developed beta-regression model of explanatory variables to identify whether the weather variables have any relationship between the country’s rCFR of COVID-19.
-All these different analysis approaches helped us to make a specific conclusion on the global trend of COVID-19 CFR and factors affecting the CFR of COVID-19.
+Here, we used five-time series (i.e. Simple Exponential Smoothing (SES), Auto-Regressive Integrated Moving Average (ARIMA), Autoregressive Integrated Moving Average with Explanatory Variables (ARIMAX), Bayesian Structural Time Series (BSTS), Automatic forecasting time-series model (Prophet)) and two trending analysis (i.e. Mann-Kendall (M-K) trend and Sen’s slope) model to identify the trend of CFR for COVID-19 in Bangladesh.
+We used the Mann-Kendall (M-K) trend analysis to identify the existence of any trend and the direction of the trend (increasing or decreasing).
+Finally, we developed a beta-regression model of explanatory variables to identify whether the weather variables have any relationship between the country’s rCFR of COVID-19.
+All these different analysis approaches helped us to make a specific conclusion on the global trend and climatic factors affecting the CFR of COVID-19.
 All analyses were done using the statistical software R version 3.5.2.2.